Website Reporting Guidelines

 What website should I use to upload my evidence to?

-There are 3 main sites where we will like to view evidence.
-YouTube, Plays.Tv and Vimeo are the most frequently used sites and are sites that we are happy to view evidence on.
-Depending on where you live, however, sometimes you may not have access to these sites.
-Alternative sites like DailyMotion, VidMe and Google Drive are all acceptable, though, if you can use one of the other sites, we would prefer you to use those.
+There are 3 main sites where we prefer users to upload their videos.
+YouTube, Plays.Tv and Vimeo are the most frequently used sites.
+For images, Imgur and Lightshot are acceptable.
+Depending on where you live however, sometimes you may not have access to these sites.
+Alternative sites like DailyMotion, VidMe, and Google Drive are all acceptable as well.
+If you can use one of the other sites mentioned above, we would prefer you to use those.
 Please note that we do not download evidence.
-Any site that requires us to download evidence will have the report automatically declined as we do not download evidence due to the security risk.
+Any site that requires us to download evidence will have the report automatically declined as downloading evidence is a security risk.